HashiSEBot/SEWorkshop-Azure-Student/presentation/slides-tf.md

 ---
 name: terraform-state
-Terraform State
+Terraform State in Enterprise
 -------------------------
 Terraform is a _stateful_ application.
 This means that it keeps track of everything you build inside of a **state file**.
-You may have noticed the terraform.tfstate and terraform.tfstate.backup files that appeared inside your working directory.
+In enterprise, this is stored within the enterprise UI.
+Lets take a look at one in the UI.
+Visit your **workspace** and then choose **states** choosing any state from this will show you the current known state of your infrastructure at that run point.

 The state file is Terraform's source of record for everything it knows about.